The star is born

-The best-known table tennis player, Jan Ove Waldner was born in Stockholm on 3 October, 1965.
-He is responsible for many of the greatest victories in.
-Swedish sporting history, ranging from winning the Olympic games in Barcelona (1992) to the world cup triumph in Csiba 2000.
+The best-known table tennis player, Jan Ove Waldner was born in Stockholm on 3 October 1965.
+He is responsible for many of the greatest victories in the Swedish sporting history, ranging from winning the Olympic Games in Barcelona (1992) to the world cup triumph in Csiba city 1990.

-This article highlights his amazing career milestones and explains how he get involved in table tennis.
-Besides it introduces the turning points in his sport life, lists his most remarkable achievements and tries to reveal the secret of his unique playing style and smooth movements.
+In this post, we’ll go through his amazing career and see how he got involved in table tennis.
+Besides, we’ll try to detect the turning points in his sport life, list his most remarkable achievements and try to reveal the secret of his unique playing style and smooth movements.

-The 1970’s was an ideal era for those who want to become a world leader in table tennis.
-Waldner was six years old when Sweden celebrated its first singles world champion, Stellan Bengtsson.
-Two years passed by, when in 1973 Sweden won the team World Championship gold medal.
-The sport gained huge popularity, therefore more clubs were offering training opportunities, while unlimited competitions were organized at the weekends.
+The 1970’s was an ideal era in Sweden for those who wanted to become professionals in table tennis.
+Waldner was six years old when the country celebrated its first singles world champion, Stellan Bengtsson.
+Two years passed by, when in 1973, Sweden won the team World Championship gold medal.
+Afterward, the sport gained huge popularity, therefore more clubs were offering training opportunities, while unlimited competitions were organized at the weekends.

-When he was seven, he could return 60-70 backhands without missing the ball.
+When the kid Waldner was seven, he could already return 60-70 backhands without missing the ball.
 Two years later, he already had a decent forehand loop, which was quite unique compared to his club mates.
-Table tennis allows to do countless tricks with the ball, which quickly became Waldner’s favorite activity.
-He liked to make a fool of his opponents, giving incredibly and unexpected spins to the ball.
-J-O had an organic feel of the ball, while he loved discovering new shots and developed them until perfection.
+In general, table tennis allows the players to do countless tricks with the ball, which quickly became Waldner’s favorite activity.
+He liked to make a fool of his opponents, giving incredible and unexpected spins to the ball.
+J-O had an organic feeling, while he loved discovering new shots and developed them until perfection.
 Losing was not in his dictionary, even though that’s what led him to improve his style even further.
-Talent and persistence were indeed significant attributes, however – according to his memoir – the safe family background was also among the crucial factors that made him world number one player.
+Talent and persistence were indeed significant attributes, however – according to his memoir – the safe family background was also among the crucial factors that made him world number one.
 Security and support from his parents and brother gave him courage and power at the table.

 The turning point in China